IFAlonso/IFAlonso/README.md

 - 👋 Hi, I’m @IFAlonso
-- 👀 I’m interested in iOT development
+- 👀 I’m interested in Electronics, AV systems and IoT development.
-- 🌱 I’m currently learning electronics
+- 🌱 I’m currently learning...
-- 💞️ I’m looking to collaborate on any project related to electronics
+- 💞️ I’m looking to collaborate on any project related to electronics, AV systems, and IoT systems.
 - 📫 How to reach me,

 <!---